openSUSE/news-o-o/_posts/2010-08-28-opensuse-weekly-news-issue-138-is-out.markdown

 ####  [Jared Ottley: Alfresco: Permissions Web Scripts](http://feeds.ottleys.net/%7Er/jaredottley/%7E3/kQP5f3fZqJA/alfresco-permissions-web-scripts)

 "A couple of months back I was asked to write a couple of web scripts to help one of our customers to be able to check and modify permissions for content/spaces in the Alfresco repository.
-Iâ€™ve finally had the chance to spend sometime testing and now writing about them.
+I’ve finally had the chance to spend sometime testing and now writing about them.
 The core of the web scripts was quick to write.
 The fun (more time consuming) part was working with exception handling in javascipt.
 I know tons of fun right!
 There are few different ways to use exception handling based on which version of Alfresco you are using.
 The customer is on Enterprise 3.1 and I wanted to make sure that the web scripts also worked on the more current releases of Alfresco as well.
 A change (re: addition) was made in Enterprise 3.2.1 and Community 3.3 to help simplify exception handeling.
-Iâ€™ll talk about exception handling and these differences in a follow up post.
-For now letâ€™s talk about these new web scripts."
+I’ll talk about exception handling and these differences in a follow up post.
+For now let’s talk about these new web scripts."

 ####  [IBMDeveloperWorks/Ian Shields: Learn Linux, 101: Maintain the integrity of filesystems](http://www.ibm.com/developerworks/linux/library/l-lpic1-v3-104-2/index.html?ca=drs-)

-"Learn how to check the integrity of your LinuxÂ® filesystems, monitor free space, and fix simple problems.
-Use the material in this article to study for the Linux Professional Institute (LPI) 101 exam for Linux system administrator certificationâ€”or just to check your filesystems and keep them in good working order, especially after a system crash or power loss."
+"Learn how to check the integrity of your Linux® filesystems, monitor free space, and fix simple problems.
+Use the material in this article to study for the Linux Professional Institute (LPI) 101 exam for Linux system administrator certification—or just to check your filesystems and keep them in good working order, especially after a system crash or power loss."
 </td>
 </tr>
 </tbody>